TemporalStereo: Efficient Spatial-Temporal Stereo Matching Network: Method

 It is worth noticing that, in single-pair mode, the Local Map only contains candidates from the current pair.
 Moreover, it boosts candidate selection only for $s=2$, since this stage represents the best trade-off between accuracy and speed.
-In fact, in $s=1$ candidates are looked over the full search range at the lowest resolution, while in $s=3$ a larger cost volume involves a more expensive computation, thus not fulfilling our requirements.
+In fact, in $s=1$ candidates are looked over the full search range at the lowest resolution, while in $s=3$ a larger cost volume involves a much more expensive computation.

 \textbf{Temporal shift and past costs.} Past semantic and matching scores are crucial for temporal stereo processing.
 Although Local Map effectively proposes previous depth cues about the scene, it lacks in providing the context behind these guesses.
 To address the problem, we introduce Temporal Shift and Past Costs modules.
 Temporal Shift enriches current feature maps with those computed in the past.
 Specifically, we adopt the TSM \cite{tsm} strategy to facilitate the feature exchange among neighboring frames because it does not introduce additional computation or parameters: past features are \textit{shifted} along the time dimension and then merged with current ones as shown in~\cref{fig:framework}.
 Doing so, TSM provides \textit{spatio-temporal} capabilities to our backbone not originally designed for temporal modeling.
 In practice, every feature map from the backbone is cached and used by Temporal Shift in the next prediction.
 Notably, as TSM does not rely on pose, we can still perform stereo matching in temporal mode and benefit from past information when pose is not available as shown in~\cref{tab:ablation-temporal}.